 We create sensing technologies for next-generation computing devices to perceive users and their environments.
-We envision a future where computers will take commands from us with natural interactions, and more importantly, will actively adapt to our daily tasks, both of which powered by better perceptual capabilities.
-To achieve this future, we mainly research within the frame of 1) empowering emerging computing platforms with efficient and fluid interactions, and 2) inventing practical sensing solutions to recognize events and user activities.
+We envision a future where computers will actively adapt to our daily tasks and help us monitor a wide spectrum of environmental facets in a practical and sustainable manner.
+To achieve this vision, we 1) engineer smart materials that encode information into their responses to excitation signals, 2) advance sensor techniques that recognize events and user activities, and 3) empower emerging computing devices with efficient and fluid interactions.
 This research statement summarizes the lab director's research trajectory and methodology.
 For more information, please see Yang's 45-minute talk:

 Yes, HiLab is taking new students!
 You should apply to the ECE department and give a heads up to Yang.
 In general, we look for students interested in Human-Computer Interaction research with technical backgrounds.
 Since the graduate application process at UCLA is highly competitive, we encourage you to reach out and discuss your application with Yang beforehand.
 Reaching out to us and working with us is always a great way to initiate collaborations -- if you are interested in our research, we will most likely be working in the same research field, and the chance is good that and we will be your future collaborators, colleagues, thesis committee members, or recommendation letter writers.
 So we would love to know about you!